5txvn/taiga/README.md

 <-
 </pre>
 <h6>Functions</h6>
 Functions are lines of code that can be executed as a whole.
-In Taiga, you can declare functions using the def or func keyword (I personally prefer using func).
+In Taiga, you can declare functions using the <b>def</b> or <b>func</b> keyword (I personally prefer using func).
 If you are creating a function with no arguements, then there is a function shorthand where you don't need to use parentheses, but it is required to use parentheses when calling the function.
 <pre>
 func helloWorld
     pr "Hello World"